dschonholtz/ValueInvestorsClub/README.md

     company_name: Mapped[str] = mapped_column(String(128))

 The performance table is the only table I don't really like.
-I didn't want to bring in all of the assocated data of the 135,000 tickers that exist daily stock data or
+I didn't want to bring in all of the assiocated data of the 135,000 tickers that exist daily stock data or
     idea_id: Mapped[str] = mapped_column(ForeignKey("ideas.id"), primary_key=True)
     sameDayClose: Mapped[float] = mapped_column(Float)
     nextDayOpen: Mapped[float] = mapped_column(Float)